powercode-team/notifications-node/packages/core/README.md

   // Prepare data for send (IOriginalData format) const data: IOriginalData = {
     recipient,
-    // Payload will be processed by appropriate IDataProvider implementation
+    // Payload will be processed by appropriate IDataProvider implementation for specific transport
     // It can be IOriginalPayload or its inheritance:
     payload: {
       title: 'Notification',